randybias/cloudscaling.com/blog/cloud-computing/_posts/2016-09-29-the-history-of-pets-vs-cattle.markdown

 # Getting Value from Pets vs Cattle

 Hey, do what you need to do.
-If you feel you need to take Pets vs Cattle and bend it to serve marketing or other purposes, that's certainly your prerogative.
+If you feel you need to take Pets vs Cattle and bend it to serve marketing or other purposes, that's certainly your prerogative[2].
 Just understand how it was used originally and why it's still invaluable in quickly helping IT folks and executives quickly understand what has changed.
 I also would very much appreciate if you simply acknowledged you were providing your own new context and pointed to this blog posting for the true history of the meme.

 Ultimately, focusing on the disposability of servers—a concept that Google, in fact, pioneered—is the most important aspect of Pets vs. Cattle and losing that, focusing on some other aspect, or ascribing something not intended (e.g. stateful applications as pets) distracts and muddies the waters.